sylvainjule/kirby-matomo/README.md

 ## 5. Panel dashboard

 The panel dashboard (screenshot on top of this readme) displays metrics for the whole website.
+It is usually available as panel area (at the `{ site.url }/panel/matomo` route), but you can also configure it in a custom tab / blueprint.

 #### 5.1.
 Basic blueprint example